 Getting a head start

-Stubai is not a summer skiing area as such, but due to its high altitude and glacial slopes, it typically operates from December until May.
+Stubai is not a summer skiing area as such, but due to its high altitude and glacial slopes, it typically operates from October to June.
 How much of the terrain is open entirely depends on snow conditions, however Stubai is known for offering some of the best conditions during the autumn season (October and November) and again in the spring.
 At the start of November, usually it is already possible to ski down to the Middlestation Fernau at 2.300 mt, meaning only one gondola to download at the end of the day.
-At this time of year in the other resorts there are the Ski and Snowboard Shows, ski movie premieres and the shops fill up with all the latest kit.
+At this time of the year in other ski resorts there are the Ski and Snowboard Shows, ski movie premieres and the shops fill up with all the latest kit.
 All of which aims to create a bit of buzz ahead of the coming winter.
 But do you know what’s a much better way to get buzzing about winter?
 Actually go skiing.

 Special City Guide: Neustift im Stubaital

 Already the Romans left their marks in this area.
 The Stubaital valley has been mentioned for the first time in 1000 AC under the name of “Stupeia”.
 However, Neustift im Stubaital is surrounded by majestic mountain peaks.
 Exactly 109 mountains tower in this area, which are more than 3.000 metres high.
 Neustift, located only 20 km from the Alpine city of Innsbruck, is characterised by the parish church Saint Georg.
 This church, by the way the second largest village church of Tyrol, features an interior with magnificient frescos.